Australia scales back controversial China-run mine site

-SYDNEY •Australia has bought back most of a contentious mining licence issued for a huge Chinese-run coal mine near prime agricultural land, officials said yesterday, but farmers are still not happy.
+SYDNEY (AFP) - Australia has bought back most of a contentious mining licence issued for a huge Chinese-run coal mine near prime agricultural land, officials said on Wednesday (July 12), but farmers are still not happy.

-Chinese company Shenhua was granted the original exploration licence for the A$1 billion (S$1.05 billion) Watermark mine, in New South Wales (NSW), in 2008 by a previous Labor government.
+Chinese company Shenhua was granted the original exploration licence for the A$1 billion (S$1.06 billion) Watermark mine near Gunnedah in New South Wales state in 2008 by a previous Labor government.

 But the decision was challenged by local farmers and environmental activists, who blasted it as harmful to a region known for its rich soil, water resources and ideal climate.

-Large-scale mining in rural areas and foreign ownership of key agricultural and mineral assets are sensitive topics in Australia, with Canberra knocking back several sales in recent years citing national interest.
+Large-scale mining in rural areas as well as foreign ownership of key agricultural and mineral assets are sensitive topics in Australia, with Canberra knocking back several sales in recent years, citing national interest.

 Get The Straits Times